Clastify logo

 Conventional current and electron current

-Conventional current means the current direction defined by the way positive charge would move in a circuit.
-In a metal wire, electrons drift the other way, because they are negatively charged.
+Conventional current is a model for current direction: it points the way positive charge would move in a circuit.
+In a metal wire, electrons drift the other way because they are negatively charged.
 We still use conventional current because many electricity and magnetism rules were developed using that direction.

-Electrons themselves drift slowly through a metal.
-A lamp lights almost immediately not because one electron shoots from the switch to the lamp, but because the electromagnetic disturbance is set up through the circuit very quickly, so charges throughout the circuit begin to drift almost together.
+Electrons drift slowly through a metal.
+A lamp lights almost immediately, but not because one electron shoots from the switch to the lamp.
+The electromagnetic disturbance is set up through the circuit very quickly, so charges throughout the circuit begin to drift almost together.

 Fields link

-An electric field is a region in which an electric charge experiences a force.
-For this topic, we only need the field as the cause of charge-carrier drift.
+An electric field is a region where an electric charge experiences a force.
+In this topic, the field matters as the cause of charge-carrier drift.
 Later fields topics compare electric, gravitational and magnetic fields: electric and gravitational fields can both have inverse-square forms around point sources, but electric fields involve positive and negative charge whereas gravitational fields involve mass only.
-Magnetic fields are different again, because isolated magnetic poles are not observed.
+Magnetic fields are different again because isolated magnetic poles are not observed.

 Energy per unit charge

-Electric potential difference is the work done per unit positive charge as charge moves between two points along the path of the current.
+Electric potential difference is the energy transferred per charge: the work done per unit positive charge as it moves between two points along the path of the current.

-One volt is one joule per coulomb.
-A larger potential difference across a component means each coulomb of charge transfers more energy there.
+One volt means one joule per coulomb.
+A large potential difference across a component, then, means each coulomb of charge transfers a large amount of energy there.

 Image

-In a simple lamp circuit, the cell transfers energy to the charges.
-We usually model the connecting wires as having negligible potential difference, since very little energy is transferred to them.
-The lamp has a significant potential difference across it because it is made to transfer electrical energy into internal energy and light.
+In a simple lamp circuit, the cell gives energy to the charges.
+The connecting wires are usually treated as having negligible potential difference, because very little energy is transferred to them.
+Across the lamp, the potential difference is significant: the lamp is designed to transfer electrical energy into internal energy and light.

-If positive charge is free to move, it moves from higher potential to lower potential.
-Electrons move the opposite way, but the same energy accounting still works when we use conventional current and positive charge.
+Positive charge, if free to move, goes from higher potential to lower potential.
+Electrons move the other way, but the energy accounting still works when we use conventional current and positive charge.

 Mobility of charge carriers

 An electrical insulator is a material where charge carriers have very low mobility.
 Under ordinary conditions, an applied electric field produces little current.
-That doesn’t mean the material contains no charged particles; they just aren’t free to travel through it.
+Charged particles may still be present; they just aren’t free to travel through the material.

 A semiconductor is a material with charge-carrier availability between that of a conductor and an insulator.
-Its availability can change strongly with conditions such as temperature or illumination.
-That idea is used later in the topic for thermistors and LDRs.
+Its availability can change strongly with conditions such as temperature or illumination, which is the idea behind thermistors and LDRs later in the topic.

 Image

 In liquids and gases, conduction can happen when ions are free to move.
-Positive ions drift in the direction of the electric field, while negative ions drift in the opposite direction.
-The rule is the same for every material: current requires mobile charge carriers.
+Positive ions drift in the direction of the electric field; negative ions drift the other way.
+The same rule applies in every material: current requires mobile charge carriers.

 Microscopic origin

 Electric resistance is a property of a component or material that describes how strongly it transfers electrical energy from moving charges to the material for a given current.
-In a metal, electrons gain energy from the electric field, then pass energy to the vibrating ion lattice during interactions.
-At the macroscopic scale, that energy transfer shows up as heating.
+In a metal, electrons gain energy from the electric field, then pass energy to the vibrating ion lattice through interactions.
+Seen on the larger scale, that energy transfer shows up as heating.

-Here the particle model does useful work.
-Resistance is not some mysterious “friction in the wire”; it is an energy-transfer process between mobile charge carriers and the material structure.
-In a hotter metal, the lattice vibrates more vigorously, so electrons interact more frequently and resistance usually increases.
+The particle model is useful here.
+Resistance is not some mysterious “friction in the wire”; it’s an energy-transfer process between mobile charge carriers and the material structure.
+In a hotter metal, the lattice vibrates more vigorously, so electrons interact more often and resistance usually increases.

 Image

-The idea also connects straight to thermal physics.
+This connects straight back to thermal physics.
 Energy transferred to the lattice increases the internal energy of the conductor.
-If energy leaves the conductor more slowly than it is supplied electrically, the conductor’s temperature rises.
+If energy leaves the conductor more slowly than electrical work supplies it, the temperature rises.

 Measuring resistance in practice